Building a Playbook

 Playbooks as a condition looks at Accounts/Users who are already active members of another selected Playbook.
 This is great to achieve more complex Playbook functionality, that act like "sequences" for your PLG customer lifecycle.

-1. To define the criteria you care about and determine who can enter this Playbook, click the "Add a condition" button.
+1. To define the criteria you care about and determine who can enter this Playbook, click the "Add a Condition" button.
 Here, you can flexibly combine Dimensions and Metrics (from multiple data sources) that you'll use to identify PQLs and PQAs.

 Tip: You can easily search for Dimensions, Metrics, or Playbook conditions by name, or use our filters to find them faster.